Library Salaries Information

 Gives trends and salary data for library workers.

-For additional information and resources on salaries for library workers, visit the American Library Association-Allied Professional Association's ( ALA-APA) web site.
+For additional information and resources on salaries for those employed in libraries, visit the American Library Association-Allied Professional Association's ( ALA-APA) web site.

 If you know of other resources that should be included on this page, contact the ALA Office for Human Resource Development and Recruitment (HRDR) at 800/545-2433 ext.
 4280, or email Beatrice Calvin.